Iris kemaonensis: Description

 The flowers are spotted, or blotched with a dark colour.
 They are mottled like the skin of a reptile.

 The flowers are very similar in form to Iris hookeriana, but similar in shade to Iris kashmiriana.

 It has 2 pairs of petals, 3 large sepals (outer petals), known as the 'falls' and 3 inner, smaller petals (or tepals), known as the 'standards'.

 The falls are spatulate (spoon shaped), or obovate, between 3.5–5 cm long and 1.5 cm wide.
 They have ovate blades.
 In the centre of the petal is a dense beard of white hairs, with yellow, or orange tips.

 The upright standards are oblanceolate, elliptic, or obovate shaped, are between 4–5 cm long and 1 cm wide.
 The standards are paler than the falls.

 It has pedicels that are between 1 and 1.5 cm long, trumpet shaped perianth tube that 5–7.5 cm long, which is longer than spathe.
 It has 2.5–3.2 cm long and 5–6 mm wide, style branches, it is dark in the centre and paler at the edges.
 It has small triangular crests.

 It has 2–2.3 cm long stamens, 6 cm long ovary, blue filaments, lavender anthers and white pollen.

 After the iris has flowered, it produces an globose seed capsule, that is 2–2.5 cm long, and 1.5–1.8 cm wide.
 They have short beak, taper to a pointed apex and dehisce (split open) laterally.
 Inside the capsule, are pyriform seeds, which are reddish brown, which have a milky yellow or cream aril (appendage).
 The seed capsule grows on stems, that are about 45 cm long, above the height of the leaves.
-This habit is similar to Algerian Iris (Iris unguicularis).
+This habit is similar to the Algerian iris (Iris unguicularis).